Richard von Foregger: Anesthesiology work

 In 1902, von Foregger returned to US to work at the Medical Dioxide Co., in New York.
 There he first developed a method of producing peroxides of magnesium and zinc and then shifted to alkali peroxides aiming to use them for oxygen generation.
 In 1905, while working at the Roessler and Hasslacher Chemical Co., New York, he produced oxygen by reacting water with fused sodium peroxide.

 He quickly moved from chemical experiments to life supporting systems.
 In 1906 he performed two public experiments, in which a person was sealed in a box for six hours, and a group of rabbits for 15 hours, without showing any breathing discomforts.
 Shortly thereafter he designed a portable oxygen generator that was tested by mountain climbers, long-distance runners and bicycle racers.
 In 1907–1909, he patented it and named Autogenor.
 Since Roessler and Hasslacher were focused on the production of chemicals and not interested in anesthesiology equipment, in 1914 von Foregger established his own production company.

 Since 1907, von Foregger closely collaborated with the anesthetist James Tayloe Gwathmey (1862–1944), who introduced Autogenor to Henry Edmund Gaskin Boyle in 1913.
 Boyle ordered two such devices from the US and later built his own generator based on the Gwathmey-von Foregger design.

 In the 1910s, von Foregger worked on improving oxygen generators, and in the late 1920s, he introduced the closed-circuit CO2 absorbers in the US.
 His later work spread into all kinds of anesthetic accessories, and by the 1960s, the products catalogue of his company contained more than 160 pages.
 In the 1950s, his devices represented about 15% of anesthesia equipment in the US hospitals.
 He was a keen proponent of the metric system into medical equipment, which is considered as one of his major contributions.

-Puritan Bennett Corporation acquired Foregger equipment in 1978, in 1981 they were the 1st equipment manufacturer to used electronic gating on breath control and gas and agents to patients.
+Puritan Bennett Corporation acquired Foregger equipment in 1978, in 1981 they were the 1st equipment manufacturer to use electronic gating on breath control and gas and agents to patients.
 Although this was innovated the concept Puritan Bennett their parent company closed the Athesia division and stopped producing equipment in 1984 Foregger was #2 in anesthesia manufacturers but was closed anyway.